Scarlet Nexus: Story

-Later, both platoons deliberate on a plan to close the Kunad Gate without killing Yuito.
-First, they attempt to return to Togetsu to access their supercomputer archive, BABE.
-However, upon arrival, BABE shuts down.
-They soon realize that there may still be one person who holds the key to closing the Kunad Gate: Wakana.
-Kasane uses her Red Strings to meet up with Wakana on the day she died and bring her to the present day.
-Yuito and Kasane learn from Wakana that BABE's shutdown was actually an importation of Red Strings research to past users, including herself.
-Wakana instructs the two to enter the Chronos Terminal and unravel any entanglements, any trace of people who journeyed through time.
-Afterwards, Wakana reveals that she herself is an entanglement and that her death will erase any trace of the entanglement she created when she traveled to the present with Kasane.
-She returns to her time and lives out her last few moments before being killed by Togetsu.
+Later, both platoons plan to close the Kunad Gate without killing Yuito.
+First, they attempt to access the isolated Togetsu city's supercomputer archive, but it shuts down upon their arrival.
+They realize that there was another Red Strings user who may be able to close the Kunad Gate, Wakana Sumeragi.
+Kasane uses her Red Strings to meet with Wakana on the day she died and bring her to the present day.
+Yuito and Kasane learn from Wakana that the archive's shutdown was actually an importation of Red Strings research to past users, including herself.
+Wakana instructs the two to unravel any entanglements, any trace of people who journeyed through time.
+Afterwards, Wakana reveals that she herself is an entanglement and that her death will erase the entanglement she created when she traveled to the present with Kasane.
+She returns to her time and lives out her last few moments before her death.

 However, despite their efforts, the Kunad Gate remains unclosed.
-The platoons find out that Karen is the last entanglement.
-Karen travelled 2,000 years into the past and assassinated Yakumo Sumeragi.
-That in turn caused this version of Karen to become linked with Arahabaki whilst in cold sleep, absorbing its knowledge and power.
-As such, Yuito, Kasane, and both of their respective platoons traverse through the Sumeragi Tomb to plead with Karen to unravel the last entanglement in order to close the Kunad Gate.
+The platoons find out that Karen is the last entanglement as Karen travelled 2,000 years into the past and assassinated New Himuka's founder.
+That in turn caused this version of Karen to become linked with city supercomputer Arahabaki whilst in cold sleep, absorbing its knowledge and power.
+As such, Yuito, Kasane, and their platoons plead with Karen to unravel the last entanglement in order to close the Kunad Gate.
 Karen rejects their plea and plans to travel back in time one last time to save Alice from being metamorphosed into an Other.
 The group defeats Karen, and he finally agrees to assist them in closing the Kunad Gate.
-Using the combined powers of Arahabaki and all Red Strings users, everyone is able to draw the Extinction Belt into the Kunad Gate and eliminate them both forever.
-However, before they can celebrate, Karen copies the Red Strings power once more and makes one final leap through time, rewriting history and saving Alice in the process.
+Using the combined powers of Arahabaki and all Red Strings users, the Extinction Belt is drawn into the Kunad Gate, eliminating them both forever.
+However, Karen copies the Red Strings power once more and leaps through time, rewriting history and saving Alice but eliminating himself from the timeline in the process.

-Much later, everyone pays their respects to Karen and go their separate ways to achieve their own goals.
+Much later, everyone pays their respects to Karen and goes their separate ways.